HamilcarR/ZeEngine/README.md

 Still,here are some screenshots about what have been made so far :

-(3D models and their textures are not mine. trees and plants are from here : http://www.blendswap.com/blends/view/59269 houses are from here : http://www.blendswap.com/blends/view/23807 the statue is from here : http://archive3d.net/?a=download&id=051fc8f5#)

-FEATURES:

     -Lighting : diffuse and specular lighting with point lights,using attenuation.

     ![lights](https://cloud.githubusercontent.com/assets/18567118/20589695/6d156b90-b21e-11e6-8814-c68a3003a225.jpg)

     -Texturing : basic multi-texturing on terrain

     ![multitex](https://cloud.githubusercontent.com/assets/18567118/20589698/6fd8a48c-b21e-11e6-9b6c-35357b8fcc81.jpg)